gradle/gradle/design-docs/features/faster-builds/faster-remote-dependencies/README.md

 noting that while honest profiler sometimes shows the ivy descriptor files parsing as being an issue, it is far from being the 20% time shown by previous profiling sessions: it's only a fraction of total dependency time, and optimizing this is less likely to dramatically change the performance of dependency resolution.

+### Cost of declaring dependencies

+The following profiling results are based on an experiment to use _static Groovy scripts_ to create:

+- 2500 projects applying the Java plugin
+- each project declaring 50 dependencies

+And calling `help`.
+The results show that:

+- 14.6% of build time is spent in registering the dependencies, that is to say executing the `dependencies` block.
+- time spent in `dependencies` block is equally dominated by parsing the dependency notation (6.85%) and adding the dependencies to the container (4.8%)
+- 54% of build time is spent in applying the Java plugin, and 21% just in creating the source sets plus 8% in creating the `Test` tasks